 Squamous cell cancer or adenocarcinoma cells.
 This means the cells on your cervix are so abnormal, your doctor is almost certain it’s cancer.

-During a colposcopy, your doctor will insert a speculum into your vagina, just like he did for the Pap test.
-This time, he’ll look at the cervix with a colposcope.
+During a colposcopy, your doctor will insert a speculum into your vagina, just like they did for the Pap test.
+This time, they’ll look at the cervix with a colposcope.
 This is a tool that has a lens and a bright light that allows your doctor to get a better look at your cervix.
-He will swab your cervix with vinegar or some other liquid solution.
+They will swab your cervix with vinegar or some other liquid solution.
 It’ll highlight any suspicious-looking areas.
 Your doctor will be able to see them through the lens on the colposcope.

-If your doctor finds areas that don’t look right, he’ll take a sample, called a biopsy.
-He’ll send the tissue to a lab for further testing.
+If your doctor finds areas that don’t look right, they’ll take a sample, called a biopsy.
+They’ll send the tissue to a lab for further testing.